Jamis Bruening

 Bio

-Jamis contributes to GEDI's L4B global biomass mapping products and algorithms.
-He has developed innovations for GEDI biomass prediction and estimation, and supports a range of related efforts for the mission.
-He also leads UMD's research in succession-related forest attribute mapping, in collaboration with government agencies and other academic institutions.
+I contribute to the Global Ecosystem Dynamics Investigation's (GEDI) global biomass mapping products and algorithms (levels 4A and 4B).
+I've developed innovations to GEDI's biomass prediction and estimation workflows, and help support a range of related efforts for the mission.
+I also lead a separate research project in succession-related forest attribute mapping, in collaboration with U.S. government agencies and other research partners.

-Prior to his current position, Jamis completed his PhD research, which explored the ability to leverage GEDI's forest structure measurements for insights into temporal forest dynamics throughout the eastern US.
-Before that, his MS work involved spatial topoclimate modeling of bristlecone pine (Pinus longaeva) treeline communities throughout the Great Basin, US.
+Prior to my current position, I completed my PhD research with Dr. Ralph Dubayah here in GEOG as a NASA FINESST recipient, in which I expanded our ability to leverage GEDI's forest structure measurements for insights into temporal forest dynamics throughout the U.S. Before that, my masters work involved spatial topoclimate modeling of bristlecone pine (Pinus longaeva) treeline communities throughout the western U.S.

 Degrees